stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 PSyclone performs static consistency checks where possible.
 When this is not possible PSyclone can generate run-time checks.
-As there may be performance costs associated with run-time checks this can be swiched on or off by the `RUN-TIME-CHECKS` option in the configuration file.
+As there may be performance costs associated with run-time checks they may be switched on or off by the `RUN_TIME_CHECKS` option in the configuration file.

-Currently run-time checks can be generated to
+Currently run-time checks can be generated to:

 1) check that a field with a read-only function space (see section :ref:`lfric-ro-function-space`) is not modified by a kernel.
-This is enforced by checking that all fields whose data is passed into a kernel, where the kernel metadata specifies that the field's data will be modified, are not read-only fields.
-The other check that needs to be performed for read-only function spaces is that the halo is valid when the field's halo is accessed.
-This is currently enforced within the LFRic infrastructure halo exchange call (that the PSyclone LFRic API places at appropriate locations).
+This is enforced by checking that all fields that are marked (in kernel metadata) as being updated by a kernel are not on a read-only function space.
+A second check that is required for fields on read-only function spaces is to ensure that fields halo is valid when it is accessed.
+This check is currently implemented within the LFRic infrastructure halo exchange call (that the PSyclone LFRic API places at appropriate locations).
 If the halo is valid then the halo exchange will not be called.
-Therefore, if the halo exchange is called with a field on a read-only function space then the infrastructure reports an error.
+However, if the halo is not clean then the resulting halo exchange call will cause the infrastructure to raise an error (because the field is on a read-only space).

 2) check that the function space of a field is consistent with the kernel function space metadata that the field's data is passed into.
-For example, if the kernel function space metadata specified `W2` then a run-time check would be added to ensure that the field was indeed on the `W2` function space.
-For more general kernel function space metadata, such as `ANY_DISCONTINUOUS_SPACE_*` then a run-time check would be added to ensure that the field was on one of the discontinuous function spaces supported in the LFRic api.
+For example, if kernel metadata specifies that a field is on the W2 function space then a run-time check is added to ensure that the field object passed into the PSy layer is indeed on that space.
+   For more general kernel function space metadata, such as `ANY_DISCONTINUOUS_SPACE_*` then a run-time check is added to ensure that the field is on one of the discontinuous function spaces supported in the LFRic API.

 .. _dynamo0.3-api-transformations: